 The pension benefit for DB and Pension Plus members is based on a member's years of credited service (employment) and final average compensation (FAC).
 The FAC is calculated based on the member's highest total wages earned during a specific period of consecutive calendar months divided by the service credit accrued during that same time period.
-For a MIP member, who became a member of MPSERS prior to July 1, 2010, the averaging period is 36 consecutive months.
-For a Pension Plus member, who became a member of MPSERS after June 30, 2010, the averaging period is 60 consecutive months.
+For a MIP member, who became a member of the System prior to July 1, 2010, the averaging period is 36 consecutive months.
+For a Pension Plus member, who became a member of the System after June 30, 2010, the averaging period is 60 consecutive months.
 For a Basic Plan member, this period is the 60 consecutive months yielding the highest total wages.
 The annual pension is paid monthly for the lifetime of a retiree.
 The calculation of a member's pension is determined by their pension election under PA 300 of 2012 and is shown below:

-Option 1 - FAC × total years of service × 1.5%

-Option 2 - FAC × 30 years of service × 1.5% + FAC × years of service beyond 30 × 1.25%

-Option 3 - FAC × years of service as of transition date × 1.5% + FAC × years of service after transition date × 1.25%

-Option 4 - FAC as of transition date × years of service as of transition date × 1.5%
+- Option 1 FAC × total years of service × 1.5% - Option 2 FAC × 30 years of service × 1.5% + FAC × years of service beyond 30 × 1.25% - Option 3 FAC × years of service as of transition date × 1.5% + FAC × years of service after transition date × 1.25% - Option 4 - FAC as of transition date × years of service as of transition date × 1.5%

-A MIP member who became a member of MPSERS prior to July 1, 2010 may retire at:
+A MIP member who became a member of the System prior to July 1, 2010 may retire at: